 - Identifying Links between Concussion and Mitochondrial Disease Provides Insight to TreatmentMore

 The Minds Matter Concussion Program is collaborating with a range of CHOP experts on a Mitochondrial Medicine Program study.
 This project aims to study the link between bioenergetics (a field of biochemistry that focuses on how cells transform energy) and autonomic nervous system dysfunction seen in concussion.
 Minds Matter researchers are deploying pupillometry, exercise testing, and cerebral oxygenation measurement via functional near-infrared spectroscopy (fNIRS) to study this relationship in concussed youth and those with primary mitochondrial disease.
 Our work supports the overall study goal to develop quantitative biomarkers and objective outcome measures that measure bioenergetic dysfunction and provide insight into paths of treatment for both conditions.
 The goal of this cross-CHOP team is to develop tools to monitor outcomes from therapeutic interventions in patients with primary mitochondrial disease as well as secondary mitochondrial disruption, such as is seen in concussion.

 Funding: United States Department of Defense

-There is a growing body of evidence that concussion can alter the visual and vestibular systems.
+There is significant evidence that concussion can alter the visual and vestibular systems.
 Over a series of research publications, researchers describe these deficits seen in clinical settings and their association with prolonged recovery from concussion.
-The Minds Matter Concussion team is also testing tools, such as visio-vestibular clinical exams and new technologies, to objectively measure these deficits.
+The Minds Matter Concussion team has been testing tools, such as visio-vestibular clinical exams and new technologies, to objectively measure these deficits.